All Episodes

 I mean, that's just not real policy.

-It's not real science, and it it demonstrates a desire to get rid of all things that are related to nicotine.
+And it demonstrates a desire to get rid of all things that are related to nicotine.

-They just don't You can get you can get addicted to anything.
+You can get addicted to anything.

-I mean, you know, there's an epidemic now that is emerging in the country that people don't talk about, and that is you know, online betting.
+I mean, you know, there's an epidemic now that is emerging in the country that people don't talk about, and that is, you know, online betting.

 I'm not against people doing it.